-To view the API documentation, log into the EnOS Console and go to EnOS API > API Documents.
+To view the API documentation, log into the EnOS Management Console and go to EnOS API > API Documents.
 Summary of APIs is displayed in tables by API service categories.

 Data subscription targets to improve the API calling efficiency of applications with active data push, which supports subscription to various data types such as real-time asset data, asset alert data, and asset metadata.